X

 This is a way of selling out your startup’s shares or part of the stock to companies or venture capitalists privately.
 With private offers, less time is needed to plan and execute the private offer.
 This method doesn’t involve money as it is free and requires no real formal registration to do.
 The business is privately offered usually to individuals or companies with the same goals and interests.
 A lot of online-based startups – and even other normal ones – have found ways to raise money online using several methods, including private offers and crowdfunding.

-Sometimes, not all startups need to sell out or merge with another to ensure returns for its investors.
+Sometimes, not all startups need to sell out or merge with one another to ensure returns for their investors.
 Sometimes, just continuing the business can be enough.
 How then do these businesses exit?
 Well, startups and companies with an excellent business model can decide to continue to operate independently and grow their profits.
-These types of companies can convince their high spending VCs (cash cows) guaranteed returns by using part of their profits to pay dividends to investors.
+These types of companies can convince their high-spending VCs (cash cows) to guarantee returns by using part of their profits to pay dividends to investors.
 The investor is then assured of the startup’s liquidity, and the business can continue without needing to go public or try any other form of exit.

 Venture Capital Companies